Foreign Dividend Withholding Tax

 Learn more about how to Reclaim Withholding Tax Successfully.

 Beneficial owners can frequently reclaim WHT when relief is offered to the fund or the investors.
-Unfortunately, the time constraints and reclamation processes add administrative and compliance costs often making the recovery process uneconomically unviable.
+Unfortunately, the time constraints and reclamation processes add administrative and compliance costs making the recovery process economically unviable.

 By recovering international withholding tax, investors significantly boost their ROI (Return on Investment).
-However, highly specialised skills, resources and relationships are required to do so.
+However, specialised skills, resources and relationships are required.

 Who Can Reclaim International Dividend Withholding Tax?

-There are a variety of investors and investment vehicles that are entitled to withholding tax refunds.
+There are various investors and investment vehicles entitled to withholding tax refunds.
 These include: Pension Funds, Asset Managers, Trusts, Sovereign Wealth Funds, Collective Investment Vehicles (CIVs), Registered Investment Advisers (RIAs), Family Offices, Insurance Companies, Hedge Funds, Charities, Endowments, Foundations, High-Net-Worth Individuals and general individuals alike.

-The process to file a claim can be intricate.
+The process of filing a claim can be intricate.
 There are distinct procedures, foreign languages, specific filing requirements and cultural nuances in virtually every country.
 The good news is when appointing Global Tax Recovery to recover your dividends, all we need is data and documentation.
-With these two resources, we can apply our expert knowledge and vast experience to your claims, allowing you to focus on what’s most important – your business.
+With these two resources, we can apply our expert knowledge and vast experience to your claims, allowing you to focus on what is most important – your business.

-GTR’s service offering covers all the relevant investment jurisdictions and has a global network of specialists waiting to assist.
-These teams can meet any client’s specific needs and are experts in their jurisdictions.
+Global Tax Recovery is an expert in WHT Recovery.
+Our service offering covers all the relevant investment jurisdictions and has an international network of specialists waiting to assist.
+These teams can meet all our clients’ specific needs and are experts in their jurisdictions.

 You work hard to earn dividends.
-Get in touch with Global Tax Recovery today to ensure that you receive the full amount due to you.
+Get in touch with Global Tax Recovery today to ensure you receive the total amount due to you.